fkd5/linkagesimulator/README.md

 1. Requires Python 2.
 However, to operate using Python 3, only a slight edit is necessary: change line (3) from Tkinter to tkinter.
 2. Ensure you have downloaded the files: application.py, joint.py.
 3. Run the code "application.py"

+## Other notes

+The branche called "Fiona" has additional code that is not related to our final project, but will be kept for future work.